zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

    ![](https://web-cdn.agora.io/docs-files/1571629977600)

-To customize the UI, do the following:
+If you want to customize the UI, perform the following steps:

 1. Call `AgoraRTC.getScreenSources` to get sources of the screens to share.